What is

 |

-The program administrator, along with at least one other early educator who is also involved in the QI, will select 1 general module (such as Child Nutrition, Oral Health, Screen Time, Outdoor Play & Learning and Social/Emotional) + 1 priority model (such as Breastfeeding & Infant Feeding, Farm to ECE, and Infant and Child Physical Activity) in the Go NAPSACC portal.
-Each module consists of a pre-and post-assessment.
-The self-assessments allow the individual to measure how effectively the program meets each of the best practices for the specific module topic.
-Educators will receive 9 hours of training credit for completion of all requirements.
+Each participating program is required to complete 1 general module (Child Nutrition, Oral Health, Screen Time, or Outdoor Play & Learning) and 1 priority module (Breastfeeding & Infant Feeding, Farm to ECE, or Infant and Child Physical Activity) in the Go NAPSACC portal.
+These modules include a pre-and post-assessment to help measure how well the program meets best practices in the selected areas.
+Educators will receive 10 hours of training credit for completion of all requirements.
+All QI requirements must be completed before December 5, 2025.

 |